 65% of the THC that enters the body is excreted in feces while 20% is excreted in the urine.
 (6) The rest is then detectable in the adipose tissues, liver, hair, nails and even sweat.

-From the above we can deduce that it would be next to impossible to sweat out significant amounts of THC from the system.
+From the above, we can deduce that it would be next to impossible to sweat out significant amounts of THC from the system.
 This is for three reasons.
-Firstly, no caboxylated or hydroxylated metabolites are excreted through the skin.
-(8) This implies that a large percentage of THC will definitely have to go through the urine.
+Firstly, no carboxylated or hydroxylated metabolites are excreted through the skin.
+(8) This implies that a large percentage of THC will have to go through the urine.

-Secondly, when one loses water through sweating there is reduction in the body water and a subsequent concentration of the urine as a mechanism by the body to conserve water.
+Secondly, when one loses water through sweating there is a reduction in the body water and a subsequent concentration of the urine as a mechanism by the body to conserve water.
 This would be in direct conflict with the rationale employed by other methods of beating the drug test.
-One of the method used is the dilution of urine prior to taking the drug test so as to reduce the levels of THC.
+One of the methods used is the dilution of urine before taking the drug test to reduce the levels of THC.
 By trying to sweat out the THC, urine becomes more concentrated making it easier to detect high levels of THC in the system.

-Based on the scientific evidence we have fronted; we feel that this is unlikely to be a reliable method of trying to beat a drug test especially on a short notice.
-It would be prudent to try it only as a last resort.
+Based on the scientific evidence we have fronted; we feel that this is unlikely to be a reliable method of trying to beat a drug test especially on short notice.
+Trying it only as a last resort would be prudent.

 - Lemberger L, Axelrod J, Kopin IJ.
 Metabolism and disposition of delta-9-tetrahydrocannabinol in man.
 Pharmacol Rev. 1971;23:371–380.
 [PubMed]